Close Menu

 The project brings together the Nigerian government, private sector entities, state governments, and local communities to ensure sustainability and maximize impact.

-Participating states include, Abia, Akwa-Ibom, Ogun, Plateau, and Enugu have already inaugurated the project, with more states expected to join as implementation progresses.
+Participating states include, Abia, Akwa-Ibom, Ogun, Plateau, and Enugu have already inaugurated the project.

 For example, Plateau State has committed 30% counterpart funding and is working to ensure that at least one primary healthcare center per local government area benefits from the project.

-Massimo De Luca, Head of Cooperation at the EU Delegation, noted during a recent steering committee meeting that equipment procurement for the selected states is underway.
+Noted during a recent steering committee meeting that equipment procurement for the selected states is underway.

 Capacity Building and Local Empowerment

-A core component of the NISHP is capacity building.
+A core component of the NISHP is capacity building of €10.4 million.

-Over 40 staff members from state ministries of power and health have already received training in renewable energy systems, ensuring that local expertise is developed to maintain and expand the project’s benefits.
+Over 40 staff members from state ministries of power and health have already received training in renewable energy systems.

 The project also aims to foster digital literacy and trust in technology adoption among healthcare workers and community members.